gapatron/gapatron.github.io/_pages/about.md

 Before academia, I applied machine learning to **finance, media production, and AI-driven storytelling**.
 I led the **AI-VFX team for the first feature film in Latin America powered by generative models**, proving that generative models could change the way films are made.
 Before that, I worked as an **AI Specialist for Media**, helping build one of the first AI-generated virtual influencers.

 I believe **content consumption should drive content creation**, and my research is about making that possible.
 Consumption begets creation.
 My work in **generative recommenders, AI-powered filmmaking, and multi-modal synthesis** reflects this.
+For my full CV, please refer to [CV](files/PatronGabriel_CV.pdf).

 ---